Dylankjy/Coronavirus-Summarised/README.md

 1. The numbers aren't working!

-   You are stupid, and I hate you. **Use a webserver for the love of this world.**
+   [Stop it, get some help](https://www.youtube.com/watch?v=9Deg7VrpHbM). **Use a webserver for the love of this world.**
-   *Ever heard of CORS?
+   *Ever heard of [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)?
 Yeah.
 That's the reason why it doesn't work.*

 2. The page just breaks.
 There's no formatting!
 Help!

+   *You have issues*.
+You seriously have issues.
-   Again, you are stupid and I freaking hate you. **USE A WEBSERVER! or change everything to relative path.**
+   **USE A WEBSERVER! or change everything to relative path.**

 *Hello, if you use relative paths, just know, its bad practice.
 Especially on webservers.
 (I guess its okay for local .html)*

+P.S.
+This is a joke, don't take it seriously.

 Feature List (For Tutor) - Not for Public Use.
 ---